 At East Tilbury Primary School, we understand that communication is a key aspect in every child’s learning so that they develop the knowledge, skills, self-belief and motivation to be successful in both their current learning and throughout their lives.
 We provide opportunities for all of our pupils to develop their use and understanding of Standard English to their full potential in all aspects of speaking, listening, reading and writing, including spelling and handwriting.

-English is taught on a daily basis through specific lessons in writing and reading but is also prominent in the school’s enquiry based curriculum, where pupils can apply and enhance their English skills in a range of different ways across a broad range of subjects.
+English is taught on a daily basis through specific lessons in writing and reading but is also prominent in the school’s foundation curriculum, where pupils can apply and enhance their English skills in a range of different ways across a broad range of subjects.
 Our aim is to develop the pupils’ abilities and confidence in communicating for different purposes and this often allows them to express themselves using their key strengths.

-English is taught on a daily basis through specific lessons in writing and reading but is also prominent in the school’s enquiry based curriculum, where pupils can apply and enhance their English skills in a range of different ways across a broad range of subjects.
+English is taught on a daily basis through specific lessons in writing and reading but is also prominent in the school’s foundation curriculum, where pupils can apply and enhance their English skills in a range of different ways across a broad range of subjects.
 Our aim is to develop the pupils’ abilities and confidence in communicating for different purposes and this often allows them to express themselves using their key strengths.

-Reading |
+Reading

 English has a pre-eminent place in education and in society.
 A high-quality education in English will teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.